wso2-attic/ballerina-integrator/README.md

 ```

 ### Developing the service
-Let's look at the implementation of the `company_recruitment_agency_service`, which acts as the Content-Based Router.
+Let's look at the implementation of the `company_recruitment_agency_service` that acts as the Content-Based Router.

 Let's consider that a request comes to the company recruitment agency service with specific content.
 The `company_recruitment_agency_service` receives the request message, reads it, and routes the request to one of the recipients according to the message's content.